cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/cm-mooc.rst

 * to stop the servises simply use::

-   cm-mooc stop
+   cm-455 stop

 * to start it again simply use::

-   cm-mooc notebook start
+   cm-455 notebook start

   there is no need to create the image or the notbook server

 Detailed Instructions
 ----------------------------------------------------------------------

-`cm-mooc` Instruction
+`cm-455` Instruction
 ^^^^^^^^^^^^^^^^^^^^^^^

-The following instrunctions explain `cm-mooc` command in detail.
+The following instrunctions explain `cm-455` command in detail.
-Start, login, stop of your virtual machine is really easy with `cm-mooc` command.
+Start, login, stop of your virtual machine is really easy with `cm-455` command.

 OpenStack Credential
 ^^^^^^^^^^^^^^^^^^^^